A Drummer's Testament

 different fathers or teachers

-7. not good to challenge one teach
+7. not good to challenge one teacher

 with another teacher's learning; just should compare